ocanica/weather2-web-data/README.md

 # weather2-web-data

-An dynamic weather page that implements the [Open Weather Map API](https://openweathermap.org/).
+A dynamic weather page that implements the [Open Weather Map API](https://openweathermap.org/).
 Allows the user to view the current weather conditions for a variety of UK based locations.

 ### Demo
 http://praxis.ocanica.com/weather2/